 (M) ensure that personnel are complying with this chapter, the conditions of the license, and the operating, safety, and emergency procedures of the licensee; and

-(N) serve as the primary contact with the agency.
+(N) serve as the primary contact with the department .

-(2) The RSO shall ensure that the duties listed in paragraph (1)(A) - (N) of this subsection are performed.
+(4) The RSO shall ensure that the duties listed in paragraph (3)(A) - (N) of this subsection are performed.